martinkearn/Content/Blogs/Dear Meetup Organisers.md

 I try to get to as many events as I can as a member, but I'm also happy to come and do talks, demos, presentations etc too.

 I have a range of talks which you can see on the [speaking page](http://martink.me/Speaking) on my website.
 I cover quite a broad range of technologies but my current favourites are around Machine Learning, Cognitive Services, Bots and Web Development.

-If you are looking for something different, I'm part of a [broader team](http://aka.ms/technicalspeakers) that cover pretty much any technology that has a loose connection to Microsoft so if I don't have anything that suits your group, I'm sure my colleagues do.
+If you are looking for something different, I'm part of a broader team that cover pretty much any technology that has a loose connection to Microsoft so if I don't have anything that suits your group, I'm sure [my colleagues](http://aka.ms/technicalspeakers) do.

-I'm based in Worcester so groups in Worcester, Birmingham, and the West Midlands generally are perfect but I'm also happy to travel too.
+I'm based in Worcester so groups in Worcester, Birmingham, and the West Midlands generally are perfect but I'm also happy to travel to most places in the UK too, especialy for larger groups.
+If I'm too far away, I have a colleagues that are scattered all over the UK, you can see them all on our [Microsoft UK Technical Speakers site](http://aka.ms/technicalspeakers).

-So, if you are running a meet-up and think you'd like me to come and speak or get involved in your event, please [contact me](http://martink.me/)!
+So, if you are running a meet-up, ideally with a typical attendance of over 35 people and think you'd like someone form Microsoft to come and speak or get involved in your event, please [contact me](http://martink.me/) or one of [my colleagues](http://aka.ms/technicalspeakers) and I'm sure we can help.